 Verily!
+O humankind !
 You are toiling on toward your Lord!
 Painfully toiling!
 And you shall meet Him!
 (84:6)

 The purpose of creation is to know God:

-I was a Treasure unknown.
+I was a hidden Treasure.
 I willed that I be known.
 So I created a creation (that would know Me).
 (Hadith e Qudsi)

 Man is not separate from nature, or antagonistic to it, as he is in the secular perspective.
 The Divine laws that govern the universe govern humankind also: